Section 6: Using Euramoo and Flashlite

 In theory, you could access NeCTAR (or other) Object Storage.
 If you need to do this, please contact QRIScloud Support for advice on how to proceed.

-You cannot directly access regular NeCTAR (or other) Volume Storage from Euramoo or Flashlite.
-If you have data in QRIScloud-based volume storage that you need to access, we recommend that you attach the volume to a NeCTAR instance, and then use an SSH-based file transfer tool to copy files between the instance and Euramoo or Flashlite.
+You cannot directly access regular NeCTAR (or other) Volume Storage from Awoonga or Flashlite.
+If you have data in QRIScloud-based volume storage that you need to access, we recommend that you attach the volume to a NeCTAR instance, and then use an SSH-based file transfer tool to copy files between the instance and Awoonga or Flashlite.

-Medici is a (currently) experimental project which aims to make the same files available transparently in multiple places.
-The basic idea is to cache copies of files near to where they are needed, and use highspeed networking to copy files and keep them in sync.
+Medici is a "data fabric" projects which aims to make the same files available transparently in multiple places.
+The basic idea is to cache copies of files near to where they are needed, and use high speed networking to copy files and keep them in sync.

 UQ Research Computing Centre (RCC) runs free HPC training courses for Flashlite and Euramoo users on the UQ St Lucia Campus.
 These are open to all Flashlite and Euramoo users.